When the World is at its Worst, the Church Must be at its Best

 by Marilyn Borst

-Lessons from the Faithful Church in Difficult Places
+Lessons from the Church Past and Present

-"For the work we have to do is no affair of persuasive speaking; Christianity lies in achieving greatness in the face of the world's hatred."
+“For the work we have to do is no affair of persuasive speaking; Christianity lies in achieving greatness in the face of the world’s hatred.”
+(Letter to the Romans)

-"When you meet frequently, the powers of Satan are confronted, and in the presence of your collective faith, his evil intentions crumble."
+“When you meet frequently, the powers of Satan are confronted, and in the presence of your collective faith, his evil intentions crumble.”
+(Letter to the Ephesians)

 “Life begins and ends with two qualities: faith is the beginning and love is the end, and the union of the two together in God.”

 Evil and love…the two constant realities in the Christian life, but our faith equips us to confront the evil together because of the love given to us through Christ’s death on the cross.

 Similarly, Revelation 2 and 3 give us a glimpse into the Church struggling to be faithful in its work and witness during difficult times.
 Too often we see Revelation in terms of its complexity instead of the comfort it offers.
 Simply stated, Revelation answers the question, “Who is really in charge?” for it gives us a glimpse of history from a divine perspective.
 And despite the struggles and challenges of those Churches, we hear Christ’s words “I know…I know…I know….”
 Christ is never absent from His Bride, the Church.
 Her hard work, her perseverance, her intolerance of wicked men, her deeds, her endurance, her struggles, her poverty, her faithfulness.